-The tzompantli has been depicted in different ways of art and in different times in the history.
+The tzompantli has been depicted in different ways of art and at different times in history.
 Starting with the Mesoamerican civilizations, there is a tzompantli carved in stone by the Maya civilization at Chichen Itza, dating from around the late 9th century.

 Tzompantli, carved stone, in Chichen Itza, Maya civilization.
 Anagoria / CC by SA 3.0